Bleit1/newspaper-agency/README.md

 4. A database is used to store all information regarding user activities.
 5. If you need access to creating news.
 Create super-user: python manage.py createsuperuser
+6. To run project you have to input this commands python manage.py makemigrations python manage.py migrate python manage.py runserver
 *In the image, you can see what the fully populated site looks like.*